 Is it better to live in East or West Berlin?

 Although the city is no longer divided, many locals and expats still see a clear schism in the greater cosmopolitan character.
-No one side is necessarily better than the other, but both do have their pros and cons.
+Neither side is necessarily better than the other, but both do have their pros and cons.

 Both luxurious and cost-effective accommodation options exist on each side; though the drawcard of Berlin's hip, young counterculture mainly makes its home in the East.
 This area is also subject to more construction and is associated with certain areas that are considered unsafe at night.

-The West had the benefit of receiving funds from the Allies post World-War II, and therefore is more developed, notably so in architecture and such.
+The West had the benefit of receiving funds from the Allies post World War II, and therefore is more developed, notably so in architecture and infrastructure.

 But the fantastic public transportation in Berlin makes getting from point to point fairly easy, so access to all there is to see and do in Berlin is efficient and convenient no matter which side one lives.